MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

 Occurs due to the following reasons:
-1. Line of sight visibility from SCOM Managed Instance (preview) VNet to SQL Managed Instance (preview) endpoint or
+1. Line-of-sight visibility from SCOM Managed Instance (preview) VNet to SQL Managed Instance (preview) endpoint or
-2. Missing right level of NSG rules to allow traffic over SQL MI public endpoint.
+2. Missing the right level of NSG rules to allow traffic over SQL MI public endpoint.

 **Resolution**